luizmanke/git-best-practices/README.md

 This allows the team to address issues without interrupting the rest of the workflow or waiting for the next release cycle.
 importante: this is the only branch that should fork directly from _master_.

+## How to write issues

+Issues are a way to collect users feedback, report software bugs, and organize tasks you'd like to acomplish.
+But while their simple structure makes it easy for others to weigh in, issues are really only as good as you make them.

+Here are some tips on writing issues:

+- avoid duplication: search for similar issues before creating a new one
+- one issue per issue: each issue must contain only one task / problem
+- short titles: further explanation can be done in the issue comment
+- formatting: issue comment is done using markdown so it can be well-formatted
+- reproduction: if possible, provide instructions to reproduce the bugs
+- information: attach links and screenshots whenever possible
+- references: use "@" in a comment to notify someone to join the discussion
+- labels: link issues to specific labels
+- milestones: link issues to specific miletones
+- assignees: people who could work on the issue

+A great way to remind people on how to create good issues is to configure issue templates.
+Some examples can be found in this repository under templates/issue_templates/.

 ## References

 - [Basic Git commands](https://confluence.atlassian.com/bitbucketserver/basic-git-commands-776639767.html)